Skip to main content

 Rate this post

 The lobby was somewhat dark, but the garden vignette was lit with natural lighting.
 It was breathtaking.
-As I walked through the square archway, I realized that I should backtrack a little bit and enter the exhibits to the left so as not to have to backtrack.
+As I walked through the square archway, I realized that I should backtrack and enter the exhibits to the left so as not to have to backtrack.
 I did not want to miss anything.

 I exited the window gallery and crossed the hall with the garden window to the other side of the museum.
 This next gallery was filled with Tiffany lamps.